-You might think tanning gives you a healthy glow, but the truth is that a tan is a sign your skin has been hurt.
+Do you think tanning gives you a healthy glow?
+The truth is that a tan is a sign your skin has been hurt.
 The sun’s ultraviolet (UV) rays damage your skin, cause wrinkles and spots, and play a big role in causing skin cancer.
-Skin cancer is the most common kind of cancer in the U.S. Young people definitely can get skin cancer, and years of exposure mean even more risk.
-And don’t think that if you’ve got dark skin, you can just soak up rays.
-People with darker skin may be better protected, but definitely can still get sun damage.
+Recently, the deadliest kind of skin cancer has been rising in kids and teens.

 - Wear protective clothing, such as a wide-brimmed hat, long-sleeved shirt, and long pants.

-- Wear a broad-spectrum sunscreen and lipscreen with at least SPF 15.
+- Wear a broad-spectrum sunscreen and lip screen with at least SPF 15.
 “Broad spectrum” means it protects against both UVA and UVB rays.
-Broader protection helps guard better against all kinds of skin concerns, from cancer to wrinkles.
+This protection helps guard better against all kinds of skin concerns, from cancer to wrinkles.
 If you are worried about acne, use an oil-free sunscreen or one labeled for faces.

 - Don’t think your skin worries end when the summer is over.
 You still need protection every day.
 And be extra careful on snow days since the snow reflects sun back up onto our faces.

 You may have heard that the sun helps people get vitamin D, and that many people may not get enough vitamin D. Ask your doctor how best to protect your skin and get enough of this important vitamin.
 Find out if you need to get more vitamin D from your diet or in the form of a supplement.
-Some people may also benefit from brief exposure to the sun.
-Keep important sun safety tips in mind, though.
-Ask your doctor how best to protect your skin and get enough of this important vitamin.

-- Trying to get that tan is dangerous both outside and inside.
-Indoor tanning salons use light bulbs in the “beds” that give off dangerous UV rays.
+Trying to get that tan is dangerous both outside and inside.
+Indoor tanning salons use light bulbs in the beds and booths that give off dangerous UV rays.
 People who use indoor tanning have an increased risk of skin cancer.
 The risk is even higher if you start before age 25.
 And some research shows that frequent tanning can even be addictive.

-Spray tans you can get at a salon and tanning lotions or gels you can buy at a drugstore can be safe.
-While there is no known risk for skin cancer with these products, you do have to be careful.
-Spray tans, lotions, or gels use a color additive (what makes your skin look tan) called DHA that is approved — considered safe — for use on the outside of your body by the U.S. Food and Drug Administration.
-Make sure it doesn’t get into your eyes or mouth, though.
+Spray tans you can get at a salon and tanning lotions you can buy can be safe.
+Sunless tanning products have no known risk for skin cancer, but you do have to be careful.
+Spray tans, lotions, or gels use a color additive that makes your skin look tan called DHA.
+DHA is considered safe for use on the outside of your body by the U.S. Food and Drug Administration.
+You need to make sure it doesn’t get into your nose, eyes, or mouth, though.